 - At the top of the layer panel, click + Add layer.

-- Click the button next to Source and select the meteorite strike tileset.
+- In the list of Data sources, click + Upload, and select the meteorite strike tileset.

-- In the dropdown menu next to Type, select the Heatmap option.
+- Click the Type option, and select the Heatmap option.

 - The meteorite strike tileset is now a heatmap layer in your style.
 Click on the layer name and change it to meteorite strikes.